ronakupadhyaya/Horizons-week-03/day2/trello-csv/README.md

 communicating with Trello's API.
 You still have to get your corresponding auth token and API keys, but this should make using Trello a bit easier.

-In addition to Trello, we'll also be using the [`csv`](https://www.npmjs.com/package/csv) package
+In addition to Trello, we'll also be using the [`csv`](https://www.npmjs.com/package/csv) package for manipulating the csv data and the [`minimist`](https://www.npmjs.com/package/minimist) package for parsing command line input.

 ## Instructions

 You will be building a single script `trello-csv.js` to download and upload Trello boards as CSV files.

 This script should have two modes of operation: